gSMS sensor

 2. Data is summed for 15 minutes.
 Fifteen consecutive spectral readings are summed and synchronized to include a GPS and PTH reading.
 Each summed record is analyzed, and radionuclide concentrations are derived.

 3. Summed data is uploaded.
-The fifteen-minute data, both raw and analyzed, are uploaded to the online Medusa portal.
+The fifteen-minute data, both raw counts and concentrations, are uploaded to the online Medusa portal.
 This portal can be accessed through the Medusa gSMS Portal and requires an account to access the data from the sensor.
 Data is uploaded at intervals of 3 hours.

 Installation